 top of page

-This generic framework* (inspired by Popovic & Jinks, 2014) illustrates how the principles of predictive processing discussed in the article might play out in practice.
-It is not intended as yet another model of coaching, but for comparison with existing approaches to see how far they draw on the principles of predictive processing and to highlight opportunities for further refinement.
+This 'DICE' generic framework (inspired by Popovic & Jinks, 2014) illustrates how the principles of predictive processing discussed in the article might play out in practice.
+It is intended not as yet another model of coaching, but for comparison with existing approaches to see how far they draw on the principles of predictive processing, and to highlight opportunities for further refinement.

-If you'd like to talk about working together,
+If you'd like to talk about how we might work together,

 click on this email link to arrange a free, no-obligation meeting.